emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

 .. code-block:: none
    :emphasize-lines: 14

-    $ ./scheme
     MPS Toy Scheme Example
-    The prompt shows total allocated bytes and number of collections.
-    Try (vector-length (make-vector 100000 1)) to see the MPS in action.
-    You can force a complete garbage collection with (gc).
-    If you recurse too much the interpreter may crash from using too much C stack.
     9960, 0> (open-input-file "scheme.c")
     #[port "scheme.c"]
     10064, 0> (gc)
-    #[undefined]
     Collection started.
       Why: Client requests: immediate full collection.
       Clock: 3401